bartick/ringover-webhooks/node/README.md

 Author
 ------
-Made with Love by Ringover for his customers
+Made with love by Ringover for our customers.